2022-23 IUPLR/UIC Mellon Fellows

 Lisa Jahn

-Lisa Jahn’s mentor was Dr. Rosalyn Negrón at the University of Massachusetts Boston.
+Lisa Jahn’s mentor: Dr. Rosalyn Negrón at the University of Massachusetts Boston.

 Brenda Lara Heading link